 Why I love this meet cute: Klara and Alfred are both competitive and stubborn.
 They are so adament about their dislike for one another, but the dramatic irony is they are unknowingly falling in love with each through letters they anonymously send.

-A similar meet cute in a book: Blend by Georgia Beers has two heroines budding heads over the management of a wine bar.
+A similar meet cute in a book: Blend by Georgia Beers has two heroines who butt heads over the management of a wine bar.
 And their long held dislike for each other doesn’t help the situation.

 5. Ever After